Ricardo-van-Aken/pest-plugin-e2e-tests/README.md

 - `two_factor_challenge_route`: The route for submitting 2FA challenges (default: `two-factor.login`)
 - `two_factor_challenge_location_route`: The route to check if login redirected to 2FA (default: `two-factor.login`)

 **When to publish:** Only if you need to customize the header name or authentication routes.
-The package works with defaults, so this is optional.

 #### E2E Test Stubs (`e2e-tests`)